varnish/varnish-wiki/source/start/varnish_test.rst

 - Testing your varnish and backend installation
 - Configuring your varnish cache Installation
-- When writing complex caching policies in VCL
+- When writing complex caching policies in VCL such as:
-  Such as:
-    ~ test a cache invalidation method
+      - test a cache invalidation method
-    ~ reproduce bugs when filing a report
+      - reproduce bugs when filing a report
 - When tuning varnish cache
 - To define and test modules for varnish cache extensions (VMOD)
 - Writing applications that integrate well with Varnish Cache and utilizes all its